Desktop Analytics is deprecated and will be retired on November 30, 2022. For more information, see What's new.

 - Support for Windows 10 long-term servicing channel (LTSC)

 - Windows Defender status

-All existing Update Compliance features, including those not available in Desktop Analytics, remain available in the Update Compliance solution in the Azure portal.
+All existing Update Compliance features, including those not available in Desktop Analytics, remain available in the Update Compliance solution in the Microsoft Endpoint Manager admin center.

 - Driver health